makma/fingerprintjs.com/content/blog/storing-anonymous-browsing-preferences-using-browser-fingerprinting.md

 }
 ```

 You can test it out by opening the website and toggling dark mode.
 If you refresh the page, you’ll see that dark mode is enabled automatically.
 You can also try it in incognito or Guest mode on Chrome.
-FingerprintJS will still be able to identify the user, which will allow our server to change to dark mode on the basis of the user’s preference.
+Fingerprint will still be able to identify the user, which will allow our server to change to dark mode on the basis of the user’s preference.
 However if you try to load the page in a different browser, you will likely find that your preferences are not stored.

 ## Conclusion